ibmdbanalytics/dashdb_analytic_tools/dashdblocal_notebooks/README.md

 Before you run the scripts, edit the settings.sh script that provides the environment variables to connect to dashDB local from your local system

+In order to flag certain cells to NOT be exported because they contain e.g. visualization or interaction elements or because they have some Jupyter magics that won't work in a standalone Spark application you can add the comment
+  `//NOT-FOR-APP`
+in these cells.

 # Additional configuration options